 Global digital marketing spend reached $526 billion in 2023 and is projected to reach $936 billion by 2029.
 The US digital ad market alone reached $309.3 billion in 2024.
 More advertisers bidding for the same eyeballs inevitably drives costs up for everyone — it is a structural auction dynamic that no individual brand can opt out of.

-Ad Blockers Reduce Available Inventory
+How Do Ad Blockers Reduce Available Inventory?

 An estimated 912 million users actively block ads — up 11% from 2021.
 This results in approximately $54 billion in lost ad revenue for publishers annually and reduces available ad inventory, pushing prices higher for the inventory that remains.
 The users most likely to block ads tend to be the most digitally sophisticated and highest-value consumers.

-Consumers Require More Touchpoints
+Why Do Consumers Now Require More Touchpoints to Convert?

-The average buyer now requires 8–12 touchpoints before making a purchase, up from 3–5 touchpoints a decade ago.
+According to Shopify's research, the average buyer now requires 8–12 touchpoints before making a purchase, up from 3–5 touchpoints a decade ago.
 Each additional touchpoint costs money — whether it is a retargeting ad, email sequence, or social media impression.
 The buying journey has lengthened, and so has the cost of completing it.

 Here is the crucial insight: while paid acquisition costs rose 60%+ over five years, organic and referral channels saw only 5–10% increases.
 The merchants thriving today are those who built acquisition systems that do not depend on ad platforms.